drugst-one/python-package/README.md

 import drugstone as ds
 ```
 to access the complete drugstone API with the `ds.` notation.

+Drugstone officially supports Python 3.6+.

+## Supported features
+Drugstone offers a toolbox for drug repurposing applications.
+- Search for drugs, interacting with a list of genes
+- Search for drug-targets, for a list of genes
+- Visualize data in common formats like JSON or CSV
+- create interaction graphs for drug- and gene-interactions

 ## Start a new task